karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

     },
 ```

-The only parameter that can be changed in the present version of the framework is _contamination_ (applying to the parameter _nu_ in the detector _OneClassSVM_).
+The only parameter that can be changed in the present version is _contamination_ (applying to the parameter _nu_ in the detector _OneClassSVM_).

 ##### Variance threshold feature selection